Best Cheap Health Insurance in Washington for 2026

 Who has the best health insurance in Washington state?

 Kaiser Permanente has the best health insurance in Washington state.
-The company has high-quality plans, and it gets significantly fewer complaints than an average company its size according to the NAIC.
+The company has high-quality plans, and it gets significantly fewer complaints than an average company its size according to the National Association of Insurance Commissioners (NAIC).

 What is the most affordable health insurance in Washington state?

-Community Health Plan has the most affordable health insurance for roughly three out of four people in Washington state.
-Silver plans start at $379 per month.
+Community Health Plan of Washington has the most affordable health insurance for roughly three-quarters of people in Washington state, with Gold plans starting at $426 per month.

 What is the income limit for Apple Health in Washington state?